BMAGS6/BBTC/README.md

 ## 💬 Contact

 Feel free to reach out if you have any questions or suggestions!
+This is my first piece of software that I started during my sophomore year as a CS student, so I am certain that there are things in here that I can change, improve, or otherwise make better.

 - **GitHub:** [BMAGS6](https://github.com/BMAGS6)
 - **Email:** brandonmagoni111@gmail.com